SukhmanjeetKaur/Appointment-for-Covid-19-Test/README.md

 virus with help of database and python.

-This project is all about Coronavirus Organization where I will be creating the data for coronavirus suspected people.
-In this we will be scheduling appointments, admitting the patient, corona tests and various there details.
-This project will be created with the help of Python (Tkinter) and Database (sqlite3).
+This project is all about Coronavirus Organization where I will be creating the data for coronavirus suspected people registering themselves for Covid-19 Test.
+In this we will be scheduling appointments for corona tests and their details.
+This project will be created with the help of
+Python (Tkinter) and Database (SQL).
 This makes the job easier, data can be accessed automatically just by typing the id details of the patient rather than doing it manually.

 Outcomes